Document Retention Strategy & Policy

 Hamlins LLP (“Hamlins“) is committed to protecting and respecting your privacy and is a limited liability partnership incorporated under the Limited Liability Partnership Act 2000 with the registered number OC314426 and have our registered office at Roxburghe House, 273-287 Regent Street, London, W1B 2AD.

 In the large majority of circumstances, the data controller is likely to be Hamlins.
 If you have any questions regarding this Policy you should contact Hamlins in the first instance via enquiries@Hamlins.com or to the following address:

 273 – 287 Regent Street

 - Information and data is one of Hamlins’s key corporate assets.
 In the course of carrying out its’ various functions, Hamlins accumulates information from both individuals and external organisations.
 Hamlins also generates a wide range of data, which is recorded in documents and records.
-Hamlins strives to maintain data in accordance with the Act.
+Hamlins strives to maintain data in accordance with the Data Protection Act 2018.

 - These documents and records are in several different formats, examples of which include, (but are not limited to) communications such as emails, file notes, attendance notes, press releases and information relating to our clients, our business, our commercial partners and suppliers, representations and partners of the business.

 - For the purposes of this Policy, the terms ‘document’, ‘data’ and ‘records’ include information in both hard copy and electronic form.